 The Iowa Assessments is the national standardized test that is administered to our students in grades one through eight.
 Our students are then normed against like students, scoring on average in the Top 18% Nationally.

-Our Recent Graduating Class
+Our Recent Graduates

 On average, 93% of MIS graduates who apply to local private high schools are accepted by their first choice of schools, with the remaining by their second choice.
 100% of our students who applied to the Carrollton-Farmers Branch Academies are accepted.

 64% of our 2017 graduating class went on to local private high schools (Bishop Dunne, Bishop Lynch, Cistercian, Jesuit, John Paul II, and Ursuline) with the remainder attending local public schools (CFBISD, Coppell ISD, DISD, Frisco ISD, Irving ISD.
 Lewisville ISD, and Plano ISD.)
-Over $99,000 in high school scholarships were offered to our graduates.
+Over $99,000 in high school scholarships were offered to these graduates.

 Notable MIS Graduate Honors